sigmavirus24/github3.py/README.rst

 .. image::
     https://raw.github.com/sigmavirus24/github3.py/master/docs/img/gh3-logo.png

-github3.py is a comprehensive, actively developed and extraordinarily stable wrapper around the GitHub API (v3).
+github3.py is a comprehensive, actively developed, and extraordinarily stable wrapper around the GitHub API (v3).

 Note: This library currently works with Python 3.6+ or pypy3.
 For older versions, please use version 1.3.0.